decretist/Dissertation/Chapter2/chapter2.markdown

 found in the Gt, Pf, and Tr manuscripts describing Gratian's work as "principally divided into two parts."[55]

+### Distinctions

+Parts are internal nodes that contain only other internal nodes (distinctions and cases).
+Chapters are internal nodes that contain only terminal or leaf nodes (inscriptions, rubrics, canons, and *dicta post canones*).
+The remaining types of containers, distinctions, cases, and questions, contain both terminal or leaf nodes (*dicta ante canones* and *dicta initialia* or *themata*) and internal nodes (cases contain questions, distinctions and questions contain chapters).

+Distinctions are the highest-order containers in Part I, *de Pen*., and Part III.
+They contain a single terminal node (the *dictum ante*), followed by an ordered sequence of one or more internal nodes (the chapters) containing inscription, rubric, canon and *dictum post* terminal nodes.[56]

 # Bibliography

 <div id="refs" class="references csl-bib-body hanging-indent">